What Animal Kills the Most People in Africa?

 Puff adders are found in many parts of the continent, can grow up to 1 meter in length, and have excellent camouflaging ability.

 Puff adders will lie still when threatened rather than run away or attack their victim immediately.
-Its ability to disguise itself makes it quite difficult for people to see where it lies.
+Their ability to disguise themselves makes it quite difficult for people to see where they lie.

 It is estimated that puff adders are responsible for around 32,000 human deaths annually, making it one deadly animal that kills the most people in Africa.